 Creative and passionate students are welcomed to the Visual Arts and Design department.
-You will study traditional and contemporary techniques in visual arts, sculpture, drawing and painting, and will also have the opportunity to explore a variety of specialist areas including fashion, illustration, community art, textiles, photography, digital design, graphic design, film making and fine art.
+You will study traditional and contemporary techniques in visual arts, sculpture, drawing, painting illustration, community art, textiles, photography, digital design, graphic design, film making and fine art.
+From 2021 we have launched a new route at Post 16 exploring Fashion, Styling and Textiles.
 We deliver a vocational qualification that enables students to gain a greater understanding of the creative industries through exciting live briefs.

 Visual Arts and Design has extensive facilities with studios that cater for 2D and 3D work.
 These facilities range from textiles, screen printing, photography studio/darkroom, and Mac & PC suite for digital manipulation.
-All projects have a vocational focus that offer opportunities to work with outside agencies as well as other departments within the school on community art projects.
-We also encourage students to take full advantage of going on trips within the UK and overseas; with recent cohorts taking trips to Liverpool, Berlin, Paris and Barcelona.
+All projects have a vocational focus that offer opportunities to work with outside agencies as well as other departments within the School on community art projects.

 We encourage all students to proactively exhibit their work, both at school and externally.
 We support the curriculum with enrichment projects, so students have the opportunity to consider their work in a wider professional context.
 Students can choose from a variety of activities to extend their knowledge and understanding or feed their entrepreneurial spirit.
-The School has excellent links with external galleries, such as The Hospital Club, TMRW hub, Dulwich Picture Gallery, Royal Academy of Arts, Chelsea School of Art and Design and professional design studios, where students have exhibited work.
+The School has excellent links with external galleries, such as TMRW hub, Somerset House, Dulwich Picture Gallery, Royal Academy of Arts, Chelsea School of Art and Design and professional design studios, where students have exhibited work.
+This year we worked with small businesses in Croydon on an Urban Art Trail in partnership with Royal Bank of Canada.